MS-Qamarul/TOS_SF_Data_Processing/README.md

 Run the first python file and select the Excel file you want to process

 ### Step 2
+Manual inser the relevant pivot tables in the Check sheet

+### Step 3
 Manual edit the CSV tabs in the Excel file, upload the CSVs with Data Loader and paste all relevant info into the Mappings tab

-### Step 3
+### Step 4
 Run the second python file and select the same Excel file

-### Step 4
+### Step 5
 Manual edit the last CSV file, upload the CSV with Data Loader and you're done